dustywhite7/Econ8320/SlidesCode/5 - Regex.md

 # Quick Iterations

-With regular expression, you might want to try lots of things and fail quickly (over and over, because that is how learning works!).
+With regular expression, you might want to try lots of things and fail quickly (over and over, because that's how learning works!).

 [regexr.com](https://regexr.com) is a great place to put some sample data into a website and play around with regular expression